Me elsewhere and in other formats:

 In some of my work, I directly contribute to the development of digital curation best practices and the creation and maintenance of KI; simultaneously, I develop theory about data practices and critically examine the role of KI in scholarship and society.
 In all my work, I strive to make science and collections more equitable and inclusive.

 I am the proud product of a community college, and am passionate about supporting students from under-represented backgrounds -- particularly, first generation and community college students -- through my teaching, mentorship, and grant funding.
-I attended Orange Coast Community College and obtained my bachelor's degree from the University of California, Los Angeles (2007).
+I transferred from Orange Coast Community College to the University of California, Los Angeles, where I received my bachelor's degree (2007).
 My MLIS (2012) and PhD (2017) are from the School of Information Sciences at the University of Illinois at Urbana‐Champaign.
 Prior to grad school, I dug up fossils at the La Brea Tar Pits.
 When not professoring, I try to get outside to admire rocks and cacti, or stay inside to take up overly complicated art projects.

 Recent news